home

 With the support of the Canadian Council of Christian Charities, Camp Mini-Yo-We appealed this decision to the Federal Court of Appeal.
 A decision was made on this appeal in late December 2006.
 The appeal failed.
 The result is that Qwanoes is now forced to charge GST on fees for summer camps and retreats.

-As you can imagine, these cases have resulted in significant costs to the above camps.
+By the way, as you can imagine, these cases resulted in significant costs to the above camps.

 Is there anything that I can do to help?

 If you feel that charitable camps should not have to charge GST, please contact the local office of your Member of Parliament http://www.parl.gc.ca/.
-Or, contact Jim Flaherty, the Minister of Finance at flaherty.J@parl.gc.ca.
+Or, contact Bill Morneau, the Minister of Finance at bill.morneau@parl.gc.ca.

 We continue to empathize with the parents, grand-parents, and friends of our campers who are now having to pay GST on each camper’s fee.